Hippogonal

-A hippogonal (pronounced /hᵻˈpɒɡənəl/) chess move is one similar to a knight's move.
-That is, a leap m squares in one of the orthogonal directions, and n squares in the other, for integer values of m and n.
-It need not be a 2:1 ratio for m and n.
+A hippogonal (pronounced /hᵻˈpɒɡənəl/) chess move is a leap m squares in one of the orthogonal directions, and n squares in the other, for any integer values of m and n.
 A specific type of hippogonal move can be written (m,n), usually with the smaller number first.

-For example, the knight itself moves two squares in one orthogonal direction and one in the other—it moves hippogonally.
-It is a (1,2) hippogonal mover, sometimes referred to as a (1,2) leaper.
+A piece making such moves is referred to as a (m,n) hippogonal mover or (m,n) leaper.
+For example, the knight moves two squares in one orthogonal direction and one in the other, it is a (1,2) hippogonal mover or (1,2) leaper.